a10networks/a10networks.github.io/faq/unit-test.md

 ## Timeout issue on SubGlobalServerList.text.tsx?

 In the function 'onUnAssociateSG', serviceGroup API is `/hccapi/v3/provider/${getItem( 'PROVIDER',)}/tenant/${tenant}/shared-object/slb/service-group/${sgName}`.
 Before testing the function, a provider name needs to be initialized.
-Otherwise, moxios API will not succeed, and timeout error will be returned.
+Otherwise, moxios API will not succeed, and a timeout error will be returned.

 ```typescript
   test('should call onUnassociateSg in PortList.tsx work', async (done: any) => {